When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 While single-source contracting is the fundamental difference between design-build and the old ways, equally important is the culture of collaboration inherent in the delivery model.
 This culture of transparency helps immeasurably not only in clearing up misunderstandings but in avoiding the blame-shifting and mistake-making that can prove enormously costly down the road.
 It puts everyone on the same page, giving all the opportunity to make themselves heard and get what they need to provide the most successful contributions to the project.

-Design-build yields quite a few benefits to the project site, owner, team and the final product.
+The delivery method yields quite a few benefits to the project site, owner, team and the final product.

 “In design-bid-build, valuable time is consumed by the bidding process and by the creation and management of multiple contracts for each of the entities involved,” explains Water Online.
 “With design-build, there is typically no bidding process, and with only one contract, the process is significantly streamlined.”